Version 5.6, 14 December 2022

 - Other user research activity responses (for example, survey responses or interviews)

-Your rights applicable to audit data, mailing list membership(s), NHS account messaging data, service desk information, service desk feedback and surveys, and user research panel membership and survey and other user research activity responses are:
+Your rights applicable to audit data, mailing list membership(s), NHS App Messaging Service data, service desk information, service desk feedback and surveys, and user research panel membership and survey and other user research activity responses are:

 - to know how your data will be collected, processed and stored, and for what purposes

 - to withdraw your consent, which applies to your participation in user research panel membership, survey responses and unsubscribe to mailing list membership

 - to request a copy of your personal data